SALT-NLP/Multi-View-Seq2Seq/README.md

 ### Pre-processing the data

-The data folder you download from the above link already contains all the pre-processed files for SamSUM corpus.
+The data folder you download from the above link already contains all the pre-processed files from SamSUM corpus.

 #### Segment conversations